Desire, I Want to Turn Into You: Critical reception

-Upon release, Desire, I Want to Turn Into You received widespread critical acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 93, based on 18 critical reviews, indicating "universal acclaim".
+Upon release, Desire, I Want to Turn Into You received widespread acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 94, based on 19 critical reviews, indicating "universal acclaim".
+Aggregator AnyDecentMusic? gave the album an 8.5 out of 10, based on their assessment of the critical consensus.

+Reviewing the album for AllMusic, Matt Collar opined that the album "finds Polachek unapologetically embracing her inner pop diva, purposefully referencing a '90s and early-2000s pop aesthetic.
+This is an album of balmy trip-hop grooves, where electric bass riffs, finger-snap beats, and sky-blue synths caress her angelically swooping vocals like dolphins chasing a boat.
+It's an immediately evocative vibe that she commits to, deftly walking a fine line between earnest romanticism and artful irony."
+He concluded that with the album, "Polachek breaks free from outside expectations and transforms her inner anxieties into an intoxicating pop euphoria."

-Cat Zhang of Pitchfork wrote that the album was the best of Polachek's career, giving it the distinction of "Best New Music."
-Rolling Stone also reviewed the album positively, calling it a "kinetic example of what happens when pop sets out to transcend its own limits."
+Cat Zhang of Pitchfork wrote that the album was the best of Polachek's career, giving it the distinction of Best New Music.
+Maura Johnston reviewed the album positively for Rolling Stone, calling Polachek an "undeniable talent as a vocalist and arranger" and the album an "example of what happens when pop sets out to transcend its own limits."

-In a mixed review for NME, Ella Kemp praised Polachek's experimentation but said that some tracks "suffer[ed] from a more abstract vision" and called the album an "uneven collection."
+In a mixed review for NME, Ella Kemp praised Polachek's experimentation but said that some tracks "suffer[ed] from a more abstract vision" and called the album an "uneven collection".
+Gabbie Nirenburg also provided a middling review for No Ripcord, calling the album "just fine".
+She questioned if there was "anything on this record that is really SO unique or special or different from every other competent art pop album out there?"

+Tour

+Polachek embarked on the Spiraling Tour to promote Desire, I Want to Turn Into You.
+The tour included North America, Europe, Asia and Australia, beginning on 10 February in Brighton, England and ending on 13 December 2023 in Brisbane, Australia.